plblum/jivs/README.md

   }
 ]
 ```
+> Use Jivs' <a href="#fluentsyntax">fluent syntax</a> to avoid typing in these descriptors.

-The `ValueHost` Ids are also used to help a `Condition` retrieve a value from a `ValueHost`.
+The `ValueHost` names are also used to help a `Condition` retrieve a value from a `ValueHost`.
 Suppose that we use the `NotEqualToCondition` on FirstName to compare to LastName.
 You have to supply the `ValueHost Name` for the LastName field to the condition.
 ```ts
 {
   name: 'FirstName',